artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab3/README.md

 You can follow the next steps:

-1. At time 16:36 of the following video, you can visualize an example of the RVfpga-ViDBo simulator running a program: [RVfpgaViDBoVideo](https://www.youtube.com/watch?v=Z8QcQRW7F4s) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here [RVfpgaViDBoEnglishVideo](https://www.youtube.com/watch?v=HuAF2XOMQmQ), or you can enable the subtitles in the original video).
+1. At time 16:36 of the following video, you can visualize an example of the RVfpga-ViDBo simulator running a program: [RVfpgaViDBoVideo](https://www.youtube.com/watch?v=Z8QcQRW7F4s) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here [RVfpgaViDBoEnglishVideo](https://www.youtube.com/watch?v=HuAF2XOMQmQ), you can watch an AI-translated-to-Chinese version of the video here [RVfpgaToolsChineseVideo](https://www.youtube.com/watch?v=A_c8GACrW9w), or you can enable the subtitles in the original video).

 2. Then, you can perform the guided example for RVfpga-ViDBo, provided [here](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization/Lab4/README.md#introduction---simulation-of-the-rvfpga-soc) in this repository.
 Please note that this example is hosted on a separate webpage.
 Once you finish, make sure to return here and continue with item 3.